Engineers Need a Nap

 The overwhelming majority of industrial accidents result from human error.
 Engineers who sleep less than eight hours per night are less productive and almost 10 percent more likely to cause an accident, and many don’t get enough sleep.
-The solution: take a short nap.
+The solution: engineers need a nap.

 Engineers can be heroically dedicated to their work, like the group that banded together for a marathon brainstorming session to figure out how to save the Apollo 13 crew.
 Or, in more modern times, the army of engineers who are battling sleep deprivation to upgrade the Large Hadron Collider (LHC) at CERN.
 But while desperate times call for desperate measures, daily operations require a well-rested workforce.